Polytoria/Docs/docs/static-classes/UI/Functions/CreateHorizontalLayout.md

 # CreateHorizontalLayout
 ### Description
-Create a GUI Horizontal Layout
+Creates a horizontal UI layout.

 Function of [UI](../../)